 What is an honors contract?
 An honors contract is a mechanism for adding an "honors dimension" to a course or

 section that is not already an honors course.
-The project should add an academic dimension
+The project should add an academic element

-by introducing new material or by allowing the student to go into greater depth than
+to the course by introducing new material or by allowing the student to go into greater

 Who may supervise an honors contract?
 Contracts may be undertaken in courses taught by tenured or tenure-track faculty.
 Visiting, adjunct, clinical faculty and other instructors holding terminal degrees appropriate to the discipline may supervise honors contracts with approval from the department head and Dean of The Honors College.